fibercrypto/skycoin-wiki/Running-multiple-nodes-locally-isolated-for-manual-testing.md

-An easy way to run multiple nodes locally for testing:
+A way to run multiple nodes locally for testing:

 * Choose a unique port for each node you wish to run.  e.g. 3 nodes with ports `6001`, `6002`, `6003`